ropensci/rredlist/cran-comments.md

 ---

-This version adds two new functions and makes many improvements to documentation.
+This version adds a few new functions, and improves documentation.

 Thanks!
 Scott Chamberlain